fidaamahboob/timesheet-dev-db-terraform/ADR.md

 |   Total    |                                |       10       |       7        |

 ## Decision
-We will proceed with Option 2: Utilizing a dedicated, low-cost Managed Dev DB instance (AWS RDS PostgreSQL) for the development environment.
+We will proceed with the AWS RDS Postgresql DB.
+Utilizing a dedicated, low-cost Managed Dev DB instance (AWS RDS PostgreSQL) for the development environment.

 ## Considerations on selected technology
 Choosing AWS RDS PostgreSQL makes certain tasks easier and others more difficult: